rakuten-frontend/bower-browser/README.md

   Cache TTL for package list API.
 Set `0` to force to fetch API. (default: `86400` = 24hours)

 * `--skip-open`
-  Prevent opening your browser at the start.
+  Prevent opening web browser at the start.

 * `--silent`
   Print nothing to stdout.